JackNg88/7F/README.md

 Scripts and figures can be freely used for research purposes with proper citation of this project and the original publication.

 ---

+Contact

+If you have any questions, issues, or suggestions regarding this repository,
+please feel free to contact:

+**Jian Wu**
+📧 Email: Jian.Wu@mpi-bn.mpg.de

+---